 In compliance with the Charge Card Act, we conducted risk assessments of the NCUA's purchase and travel card programs to analyze the risks of illegal, improper, or erroneous purchases.
 We used these risk assessments to determine the necessary scope, frequency, and number of audits or reviews to these programs.
 For each of these programs, we assessed risks the agency faces from both internal and external sources, estimated each risk's significance, and assessed the likelihood of occurrence.
-Based on these assessments, we determined that the NCUA's three charge card programs pose a low risk for illegal, improper, or erroneous purchases and payments; therefore, we did not perform an audit of the purchase card or travel card programs.
+Based on these assessments, we determined that the NCUA's centrally billed purchase and travel card programs pose a low risk for illegal, improper, or erroneous purchases and payments.
+However, we determined that the NCUA's individually billed travel card program posed a medium risk during our scope period due to internal control gaps.
+Because the agency addressed the identified risks, we did not perform an audit of the purchase card or travel card programs.
 In addition, we determined that the NCUA does not meet the criteria established in the Act to report violations and purchase card misuse to OMB.

-To conduct the risk assessments, we reviewed fiscal year 2016 charge card data, documentation, and information provided by NCUA officials; however, we did not independently verify or validate the data obtained.
+To conduct the risk assessments, we reviewed fiscal year 2017 charge card data, documentation, and information provided by NCUA officials; however, we did not independently verify or validate the data obtained.
 We assessed the charge card programs based on the results of prior OIG audits, size (in terms of dollars), internal control assessments, employee training, documented policies and procedures, results of travel card transaction reviews, reported purchase card violations, and OIG Office of Investigations observations.